Frequently Asked Questions

 What do I need from my doctor?

-When the time comes to ask the insurance company for coverage, Fox Valley Plastic Surgery sends a letter to the insurance company detailing why removal of breast implants is medically necessary.
+When the time comes to ask the insurance company for coverage, Fox Valley Plastic Surgery may send a letter to the insurance company detailing why removal of breast implants is medically necessary.
 The focus is on the complications that are more likely to be covered by insurance (such as implant rupture or Baker III or IV capsular contracture), and not on other symptoms (such as autoimmune symptoms) that the insurance company will not cover.